Kalanikūpule

-Kalanikūpule (1760–1795) was the Mōī of Maui and King of Oʻahu.
-He was the last king to physically fight with Kamehameha I over the Hawaiian Islands.
+Kalanikūpule (c.
+1760–1795) was the Alii nui of Maui and King of Oʻahu.
+He was the last king to engage in combat with Kamehameha I over the Hawaiian Islands.
 Kalanikūpule was the last of the longest line of aliʻi nui in the Hawaiian Islands.
 In Hawaiian his name means "the heavenly prayer of Kū".

 Early life

 Kalanikūpule was the eldest son of Kahekili II and his wife Kauwahine.
 His father had gained control all of the Hawaiian Islands except the island of Hawaiʻi.
 His father had overthrown the king of Oahu and had established his base at Waikīkī.
 Kamehameha declared war on Maui and fought Kalanikūpule at the Battle of Kepaniwai.
 Kalanikūpule, facing imminent defeat, fled over a narrow mountain pass along with his high chiefs, and they sailed to Oʻahu.
 Kahekili began his war preparations.
 Kamehameha's troops returned to Hawaiʻi Island, and soon Kahekili was able to regain Maui and Molokaʻi back.
 In July 1794 Kahekili died.